hack-a-chain-software/negentra/packages/contracts/token_contract/README.md

 - ```spec```: a string.
 Should be ```ft-1.0.0``` to indicate that a Fungible Token contract adheres to the current versions of this Metadata and the Fungible Token Core specs.
 This will allow consumers of the Fungible Token to know if they support the features of a given contract
 - ```name```: the human-readable name of the token, E.g.: Bitcoin
 - ```symbol```: the abbreviation, E.g.: BTC
 - ```decimals```: used in frontends to show the proper significant digits of a token.
-This concept is explained well in this [OpenZeppelin](https://docs.openzeppelin.com/contracts/3.x/erc20#a-note-on-decimals) post - NEAR NEP-141 is 24 decimals.
+This concept is explained well in this [OpenZeppelin](https://docs.openzeppelin.com/contracts/3.x/erc20#a-note-on-decimals) post - NEAR NEP-141 standard is to have 24 decimals.

 An implementing contract **MAY** include the following fields on-chain